Dear Harris Teeter,

 First let me say that I like Harris Teeter in general, you have good produce and good meats, staff is generally very nice and helpful, prices are reasonable.
 You were born here in North Carolina and I like to support businesses from my home state.
 If it were not for your good qualities I would not bother with this post I would just stop shopping there, but I like Harris Teeter enough to try and make it better.

 Therefore I’m going to try to get you to change the one really bad thing you do that makes me very uncomfortable when shopping there (and I assume it makes some other people feel uncomfortable too).
-If I cannot get you to change after trying my best then I will have no choice as a man of principal than to stop shopping there.
+If I cannot get you to change after trying my best then I will have no choice as a man of principle than to stop shopping there.